How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Grizzlies go on the road to face the Spurs on Saturday at 8:00 PM ET.
+The Pelicans look to pull of an away win at the Jazz on Saturday at 9:30 PM ET.

 How to Watch